x

 To treat burns, follow these steps:

 • Cool the burn as quickly as possible.
-Keep something cool on it for at least 1 minute.
+To do this, keep something cool on it for at least one minute.
 Cold running water works, if available.
-Disposable ice packs that you can activate by shaking it is also a great option.
+Disposable ice packs that feature shake activation are also a great option.

 • Remove any tight-fitting items near the burn.
-For example, if you burn your finger and have a ring on it, remove it before the burned area has a chance to swell up.
+For example, if you burn your finger and have a ring on it, be sure to remove your jewellery before the burned area has a chance to swell up.

-• Apply aloe vera or other very mild lotion to the burned area, but only after it is completely cool.
+• Apply aloe vera, or another very mild lotion, to the burned area, but only after it is completely cool.

-• Never break blisters on purpose.
+• Though it may be tempting, never break blisters on purpose.
 If a burn blister breaks, wash it with mild soap and water and apply a protective layer of antibiotic ointment.

 • Use sterile gauze and loosely bandage the burn.

-Burn dressings should be changed regularly to keep the burn area clean.
-Apply antibiotic ointment regularly until the risk of infection has passed.
+Note that burn dressings should be changed regularly to keep the burn area clean.
+Apply antibiotic ointment regularly, too, until the risk of infection has passed.

-As stated before, one should seek medical treatment for severe burns as quickly as possible to prevent long-term health risks.
-Severe burns can disrupt breathing and cause other serious issues.
+And as previously stated, one should seek medical treatment for severe burns as quickly as possible to prevent long-term health risks.
+Severe burns, after all, can disrupt breathing and cause other serious issues.

 Add a Burn Module to Your Fire Evacuation List

-Some medical kits are more complete than others; however, many lack some of the supplies needed to treat a burn properly.
-Make sure you have the following items in your medical kit:
+Some medical kits are more complete than others, and, as such, many lack the supplies needed to treat a burn properly.
+On this basis, make sure you have the following items in your medical kit:

 • Burn cream or aloe vera gel